Hawaii Auto Accident Lawyer Robert Marx – Case Studies

-Not all of the clients we work with at The Law Offices of Robert Marx are high-profile cases.
+Not all of the clients we work with at The Law Office of Robert Marx are high-profile cases.
 Our Hawaii auto accident lawyer enjoys the challenge of litigation on any level.
 We are, however, extremely proud to have helped the victims in the following settlements.

-- Record $5,630,000 Big Island, Hawaii, Auto Accident Verdict
+- Record $5,630,000 Big Island, Hawaii, auto accident verdict

-- $247,882 Hawaii Auto Accident Case
+- $247,882 Hawaii auto accident case

-In one memorable case, our auto accident lawyer represented a deceased young mother and her children who ranged in age from 7½ years old to 12 years old at the time of trial.
+In one memorable case, our auto accident lawyer represented a deceased young mother and her children, who ranged in age from 7½ years old to 12 years old at the time of trial.
 The Hawaii woman was involved in a fatal auto accident during a police chase, and our lawyer presented claims by the young woman’s mother and father.
 We sued the suspect fleeing from the police as well as the Hawaii County Police Department.
-In the auto accident claims against the Police Department, lawyer Robert Marx alleged that the Department did not follow their own procedures that were put in place to prevent harm to civilians during high-speed car chases.
+In the auto accident claims against the Police Department, lawyer Robert Marx alleged that the department did not follow their own procedures that were put in place to prevent harm to civilians during high-speed car chases.

 The young mother, whose strong character greatly strengthened our case, was involved in church activities and loved to dance hula.
 On the day of her unexpected death, she was the passenger in a vehicle driven by her sister.
 They were at a stoplight at a busy intersection in the main shopping district of Hilo immediately before the car accident.

-Meanwhile, a high speed car chase that had started in Puna was about to destroy one life and shatter another.
+Meanwhile, a high-speed car chase that had started in Puna was about to destroy one life and shatter another.
 This car chase began when a policeman spotted a vehicle using the shoulder of Highway 130 to pass traffic.
 The Hawaii police officer attempted to get the driver of the vehicle to pull over.
 When the car did not pull over, the chase began.
-Various bits of information were passed along to the officers involved in the chase, including the name of the driver of the fleeing vehicle and the fact that he did not have warrants or all-points bulletins out for his arrest.
-When the original police officer involved had reported the car’s license plate to the dispatcher, it was noted that the car belonged to a home where a “drop” 911 call had just occurred.
+Various bits of information were passed along to the officers involved in the chase, including the name of the driver of the fleeing vehicle and the fact that he did not have warrants or all-point bulletins out for his arrest.
+When the original police officer involved reported the car’s license plate to the dispatcher, it was noted that the car belonged to a home where a “drop” 911 call had just occurred.
 The dispatcher contacted the home, learned that nothing violent had preceded the 911 call, and relayed that information to the officers involved in the chase.

-According to Hawaii County Police Department’s general orders, a supervisor is to monitor police chases, and officers in pursuit are to terminate pursuit if they know the identity of the fleeing person and that person is not wanted for a violent felony.
+According to the Hawaii County Police Department’s general orders, a supervisor is to monitor police chases, and officers in pursuit are to terminate pursuit if they know the identity of the fleeing person and that person is not wanted for a violent felony.
 As Robert Marx stated in trial, “After all, this is an island.
 Where is he really going to go?”